DC Neighborhoods and Suburbs You Need to Know: Your Guide to Life in the Capital City

 - Great for: Families, outdoor activities, nightlife, diversity, commuting

-The Capitol Hill neighborhood of D.C. does indeed contain the U.S. Capitol Building, which sits on its western border, with the rest of the district fanning out east to Lincoln Park.
-The area also includes several parks, such as Stanton, Folger, Marion, Garfield, and Seward Square, as well as the Supreme Court and Library of Congress.
-Aside from that, Capitol Hill is largely residential, with blocks of row houses, townhouses, manors, and Queen Anne homes.
-Crosscutting Pennsylvania Avenue is the commercial corridor, with a number of trendy shops, cafes, bars, friendly restaurants, and a popular farmers market.
+The Capitol Hill neighborhood of DC does indeed contain the U.S. Capitol Building, which sits on its Western border, with the rest of the district fanning out east to Lincoln Park.
+The area also includes several parks, such as Stanton, Folger, Marion, Garfield, and Seward Square, as well as the Supreme Court of the United States and the Library of Congress — after all, this is Washington, DC — a nice place to live, but also the seat of global power.
+Beyond the iconic government institutions, Capitol Hill is largely residential, with blocks of row houses, townhouses, manors, and Queen Anne homes.
+Crosscutting Pennsylvania Avenue is the commercial corridor, with a number of trendy shops, cafes, bars, friendly restaurants, and Eastern Market, one of the most popular weekend hubs among DC neighborhoods for fresh produce and more.

 Glover Park residents have plenty of townhomes and apartments to choose from, as well as easy access to parks, retail, and casual eateries.